 You must switch to single-user mode to record a bounced check via the built-in feature.
-Only if the check payment was made through the Customer Payment window, then it can be marked as bounced; otherwise, the bounced check would have to be manually recorded.
+Only if the check payment was made through the Customer Payment window, then can it be marked as bounced; otherwise, the bounced check would have to be manually recorded.

-Record bounced check icon is grayed out: An issue faced by many, the grayed-out icons imply that the bounced check will have to be recorded manually.
+Record bounced check icon is grayed out: An issue faced by many; the grayed-out icons imply that the bounced check will have to be recorded manually.

 You have to go for only QuickBooks Compatible Checks , otherwise you will get alignment and printing issues .